Mesay-Gemeda/Ginger-disease-detection-using-CNN-and-pertrained-model/README.md

 1. Detecting ginger disease by using convolutional neural network (CNN)
 2. detecting ginger disease by using pre trained model(Mobile Net)

-Anyone using this data is required to cite the following papers.
+Please cite the following papers when using this code or data:

 Title: Early Ginger Disease Detection Using Deep Learning Approach